Kjaer Weis: The Best Natural Makeup Brand for Sensitive Skin?

 So while normally worn as a foundation, Kjaer Weis’s PR team suggested I also try this as a concealer, using the warmth of my fingers to apply.

-Available in 18 shades, while I think they could still add greater selection, the overall range is inclusive.
-Meanwhile a shade finder tool helps select the right product based on skin tone and undertones, making the process of foundation shopping online slightly less of a hassle.
+Available in 18 shades, while I think they could still add a greater selection, the overall range is inclusive.
+Meanwhile, a shade finder tool helps select the right product based on skin tone and undertones, making the process of foundation shopping online slightly less of a hassle.

 Suitable even for sensitive skin types, the ingredients here include sweet almond and coconut oils, as well as carnauba wax, jojoba seed oil and mineral pigments, with no synthetic fragrance.

-Great for: The matte look and doubling up as concealer.
+Great for: The matte look, and doubling up as a concealer.